benpgraham/Jammming/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was part of the Codecademy Fullstack Developer course, and it's focus was on connecting a react SPA with Spotify's API, using the implicit grant flow to generate an access token for the user.
+This project was part of the Codecademy Fullstack Developer course, and it's focus was on connecting a react SPA with Spotify's API, using implicit grant flow to generate an access token for the user.

-Users are able to search for song, create playlists and save them to their Spotify page.
+Users are able to search for songs, create playlists and save them to their Spotify page.

 The website is hosted on Netlify [Here](https://ja-mmm-ing.netlify.app).